decent-chat/decent/README.md

 Try clicking on Register.
 If the button doesn't do anything..

 * ..and you're on Firefox Nightly, change the configuration flag `dom.moduleScripts.enabled` to **true**.
 * ..and you're on any other browser, stop node and build the folder.
 That means getting Rust and Parcel (see preqreuisites), and then running `npm run build`.
 After that, start up node again (`node .`) and reload the browser page.
-Then try clicking on Register.

 You'll probably need to make a channel, but to do that, you'll need to make an admin user.
 Start by registering a user through your web browser (just click on the register button); once you've done that, type `make-admin (the username you picked)` into the `node` process: